xbeat/Machine-Learning/README.md

 Introduction to Time Series Anomaly Detection

 Time series anomaly detection is a crucial task in various domains, including IoT, cybersecurity, and industrial monitoring.
 Spatial-Temporal Normality Learning (STEN) is an advanced technique that combines spatial and temporal information to identify anomalies in time series data.
 This presentation will explore STEN and its implementation using Python.

+## Mastering Temperature and Top_p in Python Language Models

+Understanding Temperature and Top\_p in Language Models

+Temperature and top\_p are crucial parameters in language models that control the randomness and diversity of generated text.
+These settings affect how the model selects the next token in a sequence, influencing the creativity and coherence of the output.

 ## Regularization Techniques in Deep Learning L1 and L2 in Keras